-communication, is to risk perpetuating what anthropologist Jack Goody called the 'grand dichotomy'.
+- 9. I would urge the Commission to spend some discussing the arguments presented here, and in any event to reach beyond the view that oracy is largely or even solely about the development of communicative competence.
+The Commission might go further still, and ask itself whether 'oracy' is the right term, for apart from its inescapably instrumental connotations, its relationship to literacy is implicitly and unhelpfully oppositional.
+Even if it is deemed necessary for advocacy purposes, positioning oracy in contradistinction to literacy, let alone confining its outcomes to communication, is to risk perpetuating what anthropologist Jack Goody called the 'grand dichotomy'.
 This presents the oral and the written as hierarchical and mutually exclusive and written proficiency as the true measure of education.
 Though we know that talk comes first both historically and for the developing individual, human language has evolved primarily for face-to-face interaction.
-The balance and function of the oral and written vary across cultures but both are profoundly important.
-Lest this be regarded as a merely theoretical proposition it should be noted that when Ofsted inspectors check children's 'work', they mean their written work.
+The balance and function of the oral and written vary across cultures but both are profoundly important.21 Lest this be regarded as a merely theoretical proposition it should be noted that when Ofsted inspectors check children's 'work', they mean their written work.
 A headteacher with whom I once worked bucked this trend when after much resistance he managed to persuade Ofsted to view, alongside the usual written work, a videotape of pupils engaging in intense and purposeful classroom discussion, arguing that this too was work.
-Talk is an educational end in itself, not merely the servant of literacy.

-10. Gordon Wells summmarises the essential differences between spoken and written discourse in familiar terms (concrete/abstract, dynamic/synoptic, social/individual, action/reflection and so on) before commenting:
+The lead inspector had the grace to admit to having his eyes (and ears) opened.
+Talk is an educational end in itself, not merely the servant of literacy. - 10.
+Gordon Wells summmarises the essential differences between spoken and written discourse in familiar terms (concrete/abstract, dynamic/synoptic, social/individual, action/reflection and so on) before commenting:

 What such an ... account fails to capture ... is the more dynamic manner in which talk and text can complement and enrich each other through an exploitation of the ... relationships between them.
 For it is when participants move back and forth between text and talk, using each mode to contextualise the other, and both modes as tools to make sense of the activity in which they are engaged, that we see the most important form of complementarity between them.
-And it is here, in the interpenetration of talk, text, and action in relation to particular activities, that ... students are best able to undertake ... the[ir] ... apprenticeship into the various ways of knowing.21
+And it is here, in the interpenetration of talk, text, and action in relation to particular activities, that ... students are best able to undertake ... the[ir] ... apprenticeship into the various ways of knowing.22

-11. Talk, text and action: so, as Shirley Brice Heath has also argued, the oral and the written are best understood not as the dichotomy that Jack Goody deplores but as overlapping continua with structures, functions and registers that are both distinct and shared.22 Further, as Wells shows, each form is immeasurably enriched if the teacher encourages them to interact in the way he/she plans and conducts lessons.
+11. Talk, text and action.
+So, as Shirley Brice Heath has also argued, the oral and the written are best understood not as the dichotomy that Jack Goody deplores but as overlapping continua with structures, functions and registers that are both distinct and shared.23 Further, as Wells shows, each form is immeasurably enriched if the teacher encourages them to interact in the way he/she plans and conducts lessons.
 The dialogic relationship that Wells posits is very different from the way that in many classrooms oral discussion precedes the inevitable 'Now write about it', as if talk is no more than prelude to something much more important and, especially, more worthy of assessment.
-This, I should add, is a very English approach and from my classroom research in other countries I can show that it is far from universal and that an approach closer to what Wells advocates is readily observable elsewhere.23
+This, I should add, is a very English approach and from my classroom research in other countries I can show that it is far from universal and that an approach closer to what Wells advocates is readily observable elsewhere.24